-Large parts of the greater region and Normandien Project site itself are still characterised by original primary grassland vegetation communities, which is visually punctuated by expansive stretches of often dense shrubland occurring along the steeper slopes and rocky areas, as well as bordering most of the drainage channels and in the narrower valleys.
-Isolated clumps of indigenous willow (Salix mucronata) and exotic willow (Salix babylonica) occurring along the southern site boundary also form local focal points and add interest in short-range views.
-Markedly, there few areas of typical alien tree species invasion (i.e. eucalyptus, wattle, or poplar) anywhere within the site boundary, and with limited clumps of exotic trees also having been planted in the farmstead and other building cluster areas.
+Large parts of the greater region and Kromhof WEF Project site itself are still characterised by original primary grassland vegetation communities, which is visually punctuated by expansive stretches of often dense shrubland occurring along the steeper slopes and rocky areas, as well as bordering the smaller drainage channels in the narrower valleys.
+Isolated clumps of indigenous willow (Salix mucronata) and exotic willow (Salix babylonica) also form local focal points and add interest in short-range views.
+Markedly, there are almost no areas of typical alien tree species invasion (i.e. eucalyptus, wattle, or poplar) anywhere within the site boundary, with the only isolated exotic trees being those planted within the few farmsteads and other small building clusters scattered throughout the site.

-Areas of cropped farmland are limited to the western part of the site, owing to the rocky nature of most of the plateau areas, and comprises only a small part of the overall site.
+There are limited areas of cropped farmland within the site, occurring mostly within the flatter valley area.
 The remainder of the site is covered by grassland, which from a distance blend into a mosaic patchwork of textures and different greens, browns, tans, and reds.
 The vegetation cover is also characterised by a marked change in appearance from summer to winter, as grasses change from green to brown and crop areas are planted and subsequently harvested (refer to Section 4.6).
+The predominant vegetation communities are illustrated by Figure 4-5.